-The outlook for vehicles in 2018 is pretty exciting.
+The outlook for future vehicles is pretty exciting.
 Bluetooth and keyless ignition are nothing compared to the artificial intelligence and self-driving technology that await us.

 Tesla’s unveiling of the Model 3 sedan has created serious buzz around electric cars.
 Pre-ordered by roughly 450,000 people, they’re forcing competitors to think more like tech companies — investing in new capabilities such as accident prevention.

 Alternative energy is also forecasted to jump leaps and bounds this year.
 “Green” is becoming one of the hottest colors in the industry.
 As a result, more customers are investing in electric and hybrid vehicles.

 Because these cars are still fairly new to the market, they’re accompanied by a higher price tag.
 While banks are gearing up for an increase in auto loans, credit unions hold the advantage — often times offering lower financing rates and flexible payment terms.

 What does this increase in technology mean for businesses?

 A tax credit for plug-in electric vehicles is available to car manufacturers for the first 200,000 electric vehicles sold.
 Once a company reaches this threshold, a $7,500 income-tax credit continues through the end of the quarter — reducing by 50 percent every six months until it phases out.

 This increases the incentive for car manufacturers to develop electric vehicles while reducing the market cost for consumers.